Czech infections hit new record high, president going home

 The country’s infection rate has risen to a new record high of 1,231 new cases per 100,000 residents over the past seven days.

 Zeman, 77, was rushed to the hospital on Oct.
-10, a day after the election for the lower house of parliament, to be treated in an intensive care unit.
+10, a day after the election to the lower house of parliament, and was treated in an intensive care unit.
 His condition was attributed to an unspecified chronic disease.

-The presidential office said following his discharge, Zeman will swear in Petr Fiala, the leader of a coalition that won the election, as the country’s new prime minister.
+The presidential office said that after Zeman after being discharged would swear in Petr Fiala, the leader of a coalition that won the election, as the country’s new prime minister.
 The ceremony had been due to take place on Friday.

 “It's in the interest of everyone to have a new government soon,” Fiala said.

-The new record surge was reported a day after the Czech government declared a 30-day state of emergency and imposed additional coronavirus restrictions in its effort to tackle it.
+The new record was reported a day after the Czech government declared a 30-day state of emergency and imposed additional coronavirus restrictions in its effort to tackle the surge.

 Among the other measures that became effective Friday, all Christmas markets across the country are banned, as is drinking alcohol in public places.
 Bars, restaurants, night clubs, discotheques and casinos have to close at 10 p.m.